 The seafood restaurants are casual, fun, and right on the water.
 Enjoy the fresh-caught fish while you watch the sunset or gaze at the beautiful views of the stars.
 Be sure to check out the historic Fish Camps for a taste of its legendary Mayport Shrimp.

 Mayport Beach is also one of the best parts of Jacksonville for nightlife with the many bars and dance clubs.
-The souvenir shops have everything you need to bring home to remember your Jacksonville beach vacation forever.
+The souvenir shops have everything you need to bring home to remember your Jacksonville vacation forever.